JackGruber/joplin-plugin-tagging/README.md

 # Joplin Tagging Plugin

-Plugin to extend the Joplin tagging menu with a coppy all tags and tagging list with more control.
+Plugin to extend the Joplin tagging menu with a coppy all tags and a tagging dialog with more control.

 <img src=img/main.jpg>